Sexual HealthExtensively StudiedFDA Approved

 113

-Most reported side effects
+Most logged side effects

 Nausea